Scalable Synthesis of distributed LLM workloads through Symbolic Tensor Graphs: Evaluation

-Next, we show how \sys can be used for scalability studies on distributed ML systems, particularly how the communications are involved when we scale up the system with different parallel strategies.
+In this section, we demonstrate how \sys supports workload-level scalability analysis.
+We study how communication behavior changes as parallelization strategies vary under a fixed system configuration.
+This complements the next section, which examines \emph{system-level scalability} by scaling the system configuration to support larger models.

-\textbf{Target System Setup}: The simulated system is constructed using NVIDIA DGX systems, where each box contains 8 H100 GPUs interconnected via NVLink.
-Sixteen boxes form a pod interconnected through a local ring, and multiple pods are connected via a ring topology.
-Our experiments span system sizes from 512 GPUs up to 16K GPUs\footnote{Because we are targeting the large-scale systems, the native ASTRA-sim simulation triggers an Out of Memory failure.
-We enhanced the workload feeder for offloaded trace processing on hard drive with caching.}
+\textbf{Target System Setup:} We simulate a large-scale system built from NVIDIA DGX nodes, each with 8 H100 GPUs connected via NVLink.
+Sixteen nodes form a pod connected by a local ring, and multiple pods are linked through a global ring.
+Our experiments cover system sizes from 512 to 16K GPUs.\footnote{To support these scales without running out of memory, we extended the ASTRA-sim workload feeder with disk-backed trace processing and caching.}

-\textbf{Study1 - Data Parallel}: We analyze how data parallelism impacts performance with a fixed microbatch size per GPU (i.e., \textit{weak scaling}), simulating scenarios where batch size is scaled out for more stable convergence and improved training.
+\textbf{Scaling Data Parallelism.} We analyze how data parallelism impacts performance with a fixed microbatch size per GPU (i.e., \textit{weak scaling}), simulating scenarios where batch size is scaled out for more stable convergence and improved training.
 Using LLaMA-70B with PP=4, we keep the per-GPU batch size at 8 and scale DP. ~\autoref{fig:system_scaling}a presents the breakdown of computation and communication times.
 As expected, compute time stays constant due to fixed per-device batch size and minor contribution to overall runtime.
 With scaling, communication overhead increases and finally converges, matching the behavior of data-parallel ring all-reduce.